Bambi-1942

 Grade: A

-After all of these years, this message still resonates loud and clear, in a sad, heartbreaking fashion.
-All deer hunters should watch this film and then have the audacity to hunt.
+After all these years, this message still resonates loud and clear, in a sad, heartbreaking fashion.
+All deer hunters should watch this film and dare to hunt.

 Bambi was released in the Golden Age of Disney films, led by Snow White, Dumbo, and Pinocchio, to name but a few.